3D Question Answering: Method

 By adaptively integrating \textit{intra-modal} information inside each element type, 3D-L BERT enables the aggregation within geometry features or appearance features, and spatial relationship modeling among the objects represented by spatial embedding.
-By aligning \textit{inter-modal} information among three different element types, the linguistic information can selectively attend to geometry or appearance clues of any object without including the redundant information.
-And a scaling parameter for each embedding and each element is jointly learned to achieve a good balance.
-The following ablation experiments about individual embedding will demonstrate the superiority of the design.
+By aligning \textit{inter-modal} information among \trysq{the} three different element types, the linguistic information can selectively attend to \srysq{the} geometry or appearance clues of any object without including the redundant information. \trysq{In addition,} a scaling parameter for each embedding and each element is jointly learned to achieve a good balance.
+The following ablation experiments \trysq{concerning} individual embedding will demonstrate the superiority of the design.